 How to Build a Small Pond

 Below you will find the steps for how to build a small pond:

-1. Choose a location – A miniature garden pond should be located where it can get 4-6 hours of sunlight.
+1. Choose a location – A miniature garden pond should be located where it can get four to six hours of sunlight.
 This will help to keep the pond healthy and clean.
 Avoid placing the pond where runoff from rain will go into it.
 This may wash debris in, and a miniature pond simply will not be able to function correctly with too much foreign matter.